In this section, we introduce the materials we use for our instruments:

 Heart Sound Perlucens

-(opzionale su Oliviero Pigini, Profumosa)
+(Optional on Oliviero Pigini, Profumosa)

 Fishman Rare Earth Blend

-(opzional on Massimo Varini Signature, Oliviero Pigini, Profumosa)
+(Optional on Massimo Varini Signature, Oliviero Pigini, Profumosa)

 Eko Guitars Rockbucker

-Eko Guitars Dual Coil RockBucker
+Eko Guitars Dual Coil Rockbucker

 Wilkinson Pickups

-Seymour Duncan JB e 59
+Seymour Duncan JB and 59

 Eko Guitars Vintage Pickups